WestComputing/scout-out/README.md

 # ScoutOut
 Scout Out

-Sign up, log in, add locations by zip code or city, state to have a list of links to retrieve recreation areas, facilities, and campsites within a 50-mile radius with full descriptions, contact information, links, pictures, and directions.
+Sign up, log in, add/remove locations by zip code or city & state to have a list of links to retrieve recreation areas, facilities, and campsites within a 50-mile radius, complete with full descriptions, contact information, links, pictures, and directions.

 Uses Google Maps API and Recreation.gov API